RobertPHeller/RPi-RRCircuits/README.md

 These projects were created using Kicad 2013.06.11 (https://launchpad.net/kicad) under CentOS 6 and Kicad 4.0.7 under Ubuntu 18.04.
-Each subdirectory is one project, and contains a schematic and PCB design.
+Each subdirectory is one project, and contains a schematic and PCB design or contains a program for one (or more) projects.
 There is also software for the boards using OpenMRN (C++ library for OpenLCB/LCC) for these projects.

 There is a README in each project dir.